TimmyTung/Counting-Mosquito-Eggs/README.md

   -h, --help   show this help message and exit
-  -c           Boolean value for clear picture, default value as False -b           Boolean value for background noise, default value as False -f filePath  Read in a single file and print the count of mosquito eggs
+  -c           Boolean value for clear picture, default value as False -b           Boolean value for background noise, default value as False -m           Use this flag if picture is micro with little background noise -l           Use this flag if picture has large eggs -f filePath  Read in a single file and print the count of mosquito eggs
  ```
  This is an example of running an image labeled _EggFilter1.tif_: